esp-rs/book/src/installation/index.md

 To enable support for Xtensa targets, `espup` installs the following tools:

-- Espressif Rust fork for `Xtensa` targets
+- Espressif Rust fork with support for `Xtensa` targets
 - `nightly` toolchain with the necessary `RISC-V` targets
 - `LLVM` [fork][llvm-github-fork] that supports `Xtensa` targets
 - [GCC toolchain][gcc-toolchain-github-fork] as it is used as linker

 The forked compiler can coexist with the standard Rust compiler, allowing both to be installed on your system.
-The forked compiler is invoked when using the `esp` [channel][rustup-github-concepts-channel] instead of the defaults, `stable` or `nightly`.
+The forked compiler is invoked when using any of the available [overriding methods][rustup-overrides].

 > **Note**: We are making efforts to upstream our forks